History of Magor services

 From a business perspective, creating as big an objection as possible would likely increase the compensation offered.
 However as an employer Roadchef also had a duty to protect their staff, who would have been made redundant if the service area had closed.

-The M4 bypass project was cancelled again in June 2019.
+The M4 bypass project was cancelled again in June 2019, and now looks very unlikely to ever happen.
 Roadchef responded a few months later with a plan to expand the parking areas.

 In 2021, Which?
 Magazine ranked Magor 50th out of the 68 service areas they visited.